rust-lang/book/nostarch/chapter20.md

 `match` expressions are control structures that take an expression, compare the resultant value of the expression to patterns, and then run the code associated with the matching pattern.
-Macros also compare a value to patterns that are associated with particular code: in this situation, the value is the literal Rust source code passed to the macro; the patterns are compared with the structure of that source code; and the code associated with each pattern, when matched, replaces the code passed to the macro.
+Macros also compare a value to patterns that are associated with particular code: In this situation, the value is the literal Rust source code passed to the macro; the patterns are compared with the structure of that source code; and the code associated with each pattern, when matched, replaces the code passed to the macro.
 This all happens during